neilg63/string-patterns/README.md

 - Methods containing *_word(s)* match whole or partial words depending on boundary rules
 - Methods containing *_match_all* require all patterns within an array to match.
 - Methods containing *_match_any* return true if any of the patterns within an array match
+- Methods ending in *_captures* return iterable Regex capture objects.
-- Methods containing *_matches* or *_matched_items* work on arrays or vectors of string or string slices
+- Methods ending in *_matches* *_matches_vec* or *_matches_ouet* return vectors of Regex match objects with start and end offsets.
 - Methods with *_matches_filtered* return filtered vectors of matched strings slices
 - Methods containing *_split* return either a vector or tuple pair.

 Version 0.3.0 only includes the core text-processing extensions that rely on regular expressions.
-Other methods bundled with earlier versions of this crate have migrated to the simple-string-patterns](https://crates.io/crates/simple-string-patterns) crate.
-These crates supplement each other, but may be independently installed depending on your requirements.
+Other methods bundled with earlier versions have migrated to the [simple-string-patterns](https://crates.io/crates/simple-string-patterns) crate.
+These crates supplement each other, but may be independently installed if you only need some of their features.

 ### Removed methods
 Only one *regex* method, **match_words_by_proximity*,  has been removed.
 However, it will reappear in the future *string-patterns-extras* crate.